yidanwang214/Retro-Nokia-Snake-Game/README.md

 # New features that are not in the tutorial

 1. Food will not collide with snake's body.
-2. Render error when the snake hit the wall or ate itself.
+2. Error message will be rendered when the snake hit the wall or ate itself.
+3. Logo will not collide with game instruction text.

 # Try out